gruberb/CompanyLunch/README.md

 # RestaurantRoulette
-A web application to help you with your restaurant decisions
+A web application to help you with your restaurant decisions.
+Written using React, Webpack and ES6 syntax.

 ### Installation